thindil/nimalyzer/doc/index.rst

   configuration file.
 It is a Nim sequence with possible values: `node` for AST Node, `str` for string values, `int` for integer values and `custom` for string values which can contain only the selected values, similar to enumerations.
-In the last case the setting `ruleOptionValues` must be set too.
-At the moment a rule can have only one `custom` option type.
+In the last case, the setting `ruleOptionValues` must be set too.
+At the moment, a rule can have only one `custom` option type.
 The setting is optional.
 Enumeration.
 * `ruleOptionValues` - the list of values for the `custom` type of the rule's options.
 It is a Nim sequence of strings.
 The setting is required only